 For months, I made every attempt to satisfy my newfound career attraction, but all I had to show for it was one offer (ok, maybe it was a half offer).
 It was an opportunity to work for an unfunded startup in an unspecified role, with no cash compensation and a start date that was months before school officially finished.

 In my heart, I was ready to lean in – the job offered smart people, hard problems, big opportunity.
 But my head wanted encouragement and validation from my friends, family and advisors.
 That never came.
-Some cited the horrific startup success statistics, while others reminded me that student loan companies didn’t offer options for monthly payments.
+Some cited the horrific startup success statistics, while others reminded me that student loan companies would not take my startup stock options in lieu of cash for monthly payments.
 Classmates and professors suggested that, as a soon-to-be graduate of a prestigious business school, I didn’t need to consider “silly opportunities” like this.
 I deliberated.
 I tossed.
 I turned.
-And then, I listened to my gut, packed up my stuff and moved to Palo Alto – before classes had even ended.
+And then, I listened to my gut, packed up my stuff and moved to Palo Alto - before classes had even ended.

 That first, risky company in Silicon Valley did get funded, built innovative products, and saw great success.
 Those “worthless” options paid off all my student debt and then some.
 But now, looking back almost twenty years, the best part of that decision was what it set in motion; it sent me down a career path that, to this day, is my passion.
 I’m building the products and companies I dreamed of when I took that half offer.
 Some have worked, others well, haven’t.
 But, I spend my days in love with what I’m doing.